mrinal054/FUSegNet/README.md

 # FUSegNet

-Codes will be uploaded shortly.
+## Description will be added soon

+FUSegNet and x-FUSegNet are implemented on top of [qubvel's](https://github.com/qubvel/segmentation_models.pytorch/blob/master/LICENSE) implementation.